GabrielFollet/_ICE_/book/intro.md

 Gabriel Follet

 ## Acknowledges
-Put here everyone that participated in the ice challenge ( copy ame form wsp group)
+Put here everyone that participated in the ice challenge ( copy name form wsp group)

 This book is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.